LuckierDodge/website/aboutme.md

 The places I've studied and the pieces of paper I've gotten from it.

-* Bachelor's Degree in Computer Science and Computational Mathematics from Northern Illinois University
+* Bachelor's of Science in Computer Science, emphasizing in Computational Software, and Computational Mathematics from Northern Illinois University
 * Currently a Master's Student at NIU studying Computer Science

 ## 🏓 Extracurriculars